IshaanBose2147116/namma-bengaluru-back-end/README.md

 1. Run the python file `init_db.py`.
 This creates the required database and tables for Namma Bengaluru website.
 2. Execute: `npm install`.
 This will install all the required node modules.
 3. The server will run at port 5001 by default.
 To change it, go to line 15 in `server.js`.
+4. If any changes made to frontend server, make the same changes to `whitelist` variable in `server.js` at line 19.

 ### Running the Server
 Execute `npm start` in the directory with `server.js`.